Queenstown Tasmania : A feature packed town at the end of urbanisation.

 By 2010 after a decade of stagnancy, despite the Mt Lyell mine producing record tonnages, Queenstown was noticeably evolving.
 Even acknowledgement and recognition of the game changing NO DAMS controversy of the early 1980's became a topic that could be discussed with little fear of confrontation.
 A noticeable artistic presence spurned a regular heritage and arts festival.
 The major financial and banking institutions had closed so a local group of forward thinking people formed a board structure and opened a locally owned financial and banking franchise.
 The regrowth of the forests started accelerating and became easily noticeable.
 Change had already occurred.

-The Mt Lyell mine ceased production in 2014 and Queenstown has since become recognised as a spectacular wild place of artistic expression, a place of nature based tourism and adventure activities and yet still retains an interestingly unique spirited heritage of pioneer mining on the wild frontier.
+The Mt Lyell mine ceased production in 2014 and Queenstown has since become recognised as a spectacular wild place of artistic expression, a place of nature based tourism and adventure activities, yet Queenstown still retains an interestingly unique and spirited heritage of pioneer mining on the wild frontier.

 Queenstown is the centre of services for Western Tasmania.